 - 3. Select Tasks from the list (or Other Folder if you've not done this step before). - 4.
 Click OK. - 5.
 This will create a new Task.
 The text of your email will be in the text portion of the Task.
 At the very bottom of the text field, you will see an envelope.
 This is your original email with all attachments. - 6.
-Update all of the information accordingly (use the Start Date to indicate when you want the Task to appear on your To-Do Bar under your Today flag.
+Update all of the information accordingly (use the Start Date to indicate when you want the Task to appear on your To-Do Bar under your Today flag).
 You can set a reminder here, type notes to yourself, insert files, etc. - 7.
 Click the "Save and Close" button.
 The email will be moved from your Inbox to your Tasks (the original is in your Deleted Items if you want to file it).

-Bottom line, does flagging an email create a Task?
+Does flagging an email create a Task?
 NO!
-It simply adds the message to the To-Do bar.
+It simply adds a reminder to the message with a hyperlink in the To-Do bar.
 If you reply and clear the flag, the to-do is gone, but the email remains in the Inbox.
 This is how email piles up!
-If you MUST flag email instead of converting them to Tasks, right-click the flag and select CUSTOM, so you can specify Start and Due Dates and delete the email once you reply to it.